-Use our interactive decision-making tool to guide your actions on coronavirus-related workforce planning
+Use our decision tree to guide your actions on coronavirus-related workforce planning

 Businesses should pass three tests before bringing their people back to work